What is it?

-Out of the 169 targets that make up the 17 SDGs, at least 59 are environmental targets.
-But environmental NGOs are currently underrepresented in the NGO coalitions that engage in holding states to account in relation to their SDG implementation.
-There is huge untapped potential for environmental NGOs.
-For example, your proposal for a more environmentally-friendly alternative to policy decision X is likely to be aligned with your government’s obligation to meet target Y of Sustainable Development Goal Z. No matter which environmental issue you are dealing with, there is likely a target and/or an indicator that you can refer to when formulating demands to policymakers.
+There is huge untapped potential on how NGOs could better follow the implementation of SDGs.
+For example, your proposal for a more environmentally and social-friendly alternative to policy decision X is likely to be aligned with your government’s obligation to meet target Y of Sustainable Development Goal Z. No matter which environmental and social issue you are dealing with, there is likely a target and/or an indicator that you can refer to when formulating demands to policymakers.
 Therefore, the SDGs are a useful global agenda to address a multitude of local and topical issues.

 Who is responsible of the SDGs implementation at the EU level?

 On top of all UN member states, the EU as political unit also signed up to the SDGs.
 Therefore, the EU makes its own action plans and has its own monitoring and review process.
 If you’re interested to work at the European level, the best way forward is to get in touch with SDGWatch Europe, the coalition of NGOs in Europe who follow this.